top of page

 --------------------------------------------------------------------------------------------

-2. Those who believe in material desires and seek material rewards find their minds entangled in the grip of material energy (Maya).
-This entanglement leads to negative emotions such as anger, lust, and greed, depriving them of inner peace.
+2. Those seeking material desires and rewards find their minds entangled in material energy (Maya), leading to anger, lust, and greed, depriving them of inner peace.

-Shri Krishna introduces the concept of various forms of deities (whom people worship) that are subordinate to the Supreme Lord.
-These deities swiftly bestow material rewards, and hence individuals often worship them for such gains.
+Shri Krishna introduces the concept of various deities, who are subordinate to the Supreme Lord.
+Because these deities bestow material rewards quickly, people often worship them for such gains.

 Verse 13 to 15

 Shri Krishna introduces the varna system (Shudra, Brahmin, Kshatriya, Vaishya) and clarifies that individuals, based on their inherent nature (Sattva, Rajas, or Tamas guna), naturally gravitate towards certain types of work, thus becoming associated with a specific varna.
-He emphasizes that one's varna is not determined by birth into a particular family.
+He has not stated that one's varna is determined by birth into a particular family.

 Verse 16 to 22

-After instructing Arjuna to perform actions without desires and with unwavering dedication, Shri Krishna proceeds to elucidate the profound philosophy of action, a concept that offers liberation from material desires.
-He acknowledges that this philosophy can be difficult to grasp.
+After telling Arjuna to act without desires and with dedication, Shri Krishna explains the deep philosophy of action, which frees one from material desires.
+He admits this concept can be hard to understand.

 1. Action: This refers to deeds aligned with scriptures that contribute to the purification of the mind.